Select Page

 8) Helped 3 families as exceptions:

 a) Donated minor equipment to 2 families to earn income, working from home.
-Completed 2 projects Donation cost US$1,466 Photos>>
+Completed 2 projects Photos>>

-b) On behalf of a 9 y.o. girl from Khorog We researched for a complicated hip-surgery and located a great specialist at the Artemis Hospital near New Delhi, 2) Funded the shortfall in the funds that had been raised since 2 years ago towards covering the medicalexpenses and a 2-month stay locally for recovery.
-Completed 1 project, Donation Cost US$4,300 Videos >>
+b) On behalf of a 9 y.o. girl from Khorog We researched for a complicated hip-surgery and located a great specialist at the Artemis Hospital near New Delhi, 2) Funded the shortfall of US$ 4,400 in the funds that had been raised since 2 years ago towards covering the medical expenses and a 2-month stay locally for recovery.
+Completed 1 project, Videos >>

-Projects under construction – 2 >> Photos
+Projects under construction : 3 >> Photos

-Projects under planning – 3 >> Photos
+Projects under planning in the current year 2026: 4 >> Photos

 Inventory of Projects which the Chiefs of Villages in Tajikistan have requested OSVS to fund >> to date 157+

-a) Purpose: To provide need based financial support to patients unable to afford the cost of medical treatment, and to make purchases of equipment that would enhance patient care, priority will be given to patients from villages.
+a) Purpose: To provide need based financial support to patients unable, to afford the cost of medical treatment, and to make purchases of equipment that would enhance patient care, priority will be given to patients from villages.

-b) How it is funded.
+b) How it is funded and managed.

-Under this Programme, the PE is managed directly by the Aga Khan Foundation in Geneva to generate annual interest income to support the Purposes of AKHS-Geneva as expressed in the Letter of Intent given by AKHS-Geneva.
+This PE is managed directly by the Aga Khan Foundation in Geneva to generate annual interest income to support the Purposes of AKHS-Geneva as expressed in the Letter of Intent given by AKHS-Geneva.

 Photos of Aga Khan Medical Centre in Salamieh, Syria. including the Donation Plaque >>